Is Your Talent Ready?

-The Definition of a Plan for Talent
+The Definition of a Plan for Talent at Work

-We define a plan for talent as the people strategy required to attract, develop, engage and retain the talent required to move the business strategy forward.
-This includes making sure that employees have the skills that not only serve the needs of the company today but prepare them for the skills needed for tomorrow.
+We define a plan for talent as the people strategy required to attract, develop, engage and retain the talent required to move the business strategy forward. Â This includes making sure that employees have the skills that not only serve the needs of the company today but prepare them for the skills needed for tomorrow.

 Why Preparing for Tomorrow Matters

 We forecast that up to two-thirds of today’s workforce will, in the coming five years, experience considerable change in the ways their jobs are configured.
-That’s a significant number of employees who will need to be re-skilled, up-skilled or shifted into other roles.
+That’s a significant number of employees who will need to be re-skilled, up-skilled, or shifted into other roles.

 The Skill Development Challenge

-Based upon measuring over 800 training projects, we know that only 1-in-5 participants change their behavior and on-the-job performance from training alone.
-Without consistent feedback, coaching and accountability, behavior change is rare.
 Combine that with McKinsey’s findings that only 10% of frontline training is effective in preparing managers to lead, and you begin to understand the challenges faced by today’s learning and development functions.

 What Does It Take?